England hooker Jamie George to retire at end of next season

 England hooker Jamie George will retire at the end of next season.

-Three-time Lion George announced his retirement after signing a new one-year deal at Saracens, where he made his senior debut in 2009.
+Three-time Lion and former England captain George announced his retirement after signing a new one-year deal at Saracens, where he made his senior debut in 2009.

 The 35-year-old has won 105 Test caps for England and was a Six Nations title winner in 2016, 2017 and 2020 and has won the Gallagher Prem title six times with Saracens.